You can advertise your opportunity for free on our student jobs portal, myAdvantage.

 - Proposed start date and duration

-- Hours and working pattern (Please consider European Working Time regulations)
+- Hours and working pattern - full-time, part-time, hybrid, remote, (Please consider European Working Time regulations)

 - Location and website address

-- Attractive, brief summary of role (this will be seen when students are viewing search results)
+- Attention-grabbing summary in terms of the role and who you are as an organisation and what you do (this will be seen when students are viewing search results).

 - Closing date